 Our results indicate that while operational carbon emissions are low, there are periods of high carbon intensity during the installation and decommissioning phases under Scope 1 emissions, notably from battery decommissioning.
-Batteries also affect scope 3 emissions if the manufacturing of batteries, and more significantly, solar panels, are considered.
+Batteries also affect scope 3 emissions if the manufacturing of batteries, and more significantly, solar panels, is considered.
 The manufacturing process forms the bulk of all emissions due to the mining and purification processes involved.
 Overall, we show that the emissions from a solar farm are highly dependent on the extent of battery usage in the development, which in certain cases might negate much of the environmental benefit of these renewable energy plants.

-This is one of the risks that a high-level life cycle assessment of a solar farm can mitigate, through highlighting possible trade-offs that might have to made to optimise environmental and financial benefits of the project.
-In doing so, these life cycle assessments will be useful for shareholders in determining if a project is worth moving forward with at all – and if so, also helps in making the big decisions regarding changes and optimisations to be made to the project early on.
-In the following sections, we detail the methods and assumptions that have gone into these results.
+As a tool, pre-FEED LCAs such as these can help engineers and project managers highlight trade-offs that have to made between environmental benefits and financial returns for all stakeholders involved in such developments.

 Background Information

-Our approach to a life cycle analysis of a solar farm is based on a solar evaluation that we carried out for a pre-FEED solar development on a small offshore island in Southeast Asia.
+Our approach to a LCA of a solar farm is based on a solar evaluation that we carried out for a solar development, planned for construction on a small offshore island in Southeast Asia.
 We have worked under the assumption that land available for solar energy use will gradually be made available over a period of 5 years, ultimately providing approximately 70 hectares for solar cells deployment in total.
-The land was generally flat; we have assumed that there is no elevation of terrain and that most solar panels can be deployed with minimal land clearance.
-A nearby floating solar farm was used as an analogue for this development as well, given its proximity to this development and recent commencement of operations which allows for a proven comparison of solar capacity for a given area using similarly efficient solar cells.
+The land was generally flat; our analysis of the topography indicates that there is no elevation of terrain and that most solar panels can be deployed with minimal land clearance.
+A nearby floating solar farm was used as an analogue given its proximity to this development and recent commencement of operations which allows for a proven comparison of solar capacity for a given area using similarly efficient solar cells.

-For this development, besides the typical solar farm considerations, subsea cabling is an important aspect for the life cycle analysis as produced power from these solar cells must be delivered to end-use electrical grids onshore.
-This requires trenching to bury subsea cables several metres below the deepest point of the seabed, based on regulations from relevant authorities.
-Given that the area in close to busy shipping lanes, the cable must be buried under sufficient depth such that it is resistant to anchor drops from large ships.
+Besides the typical solar farm considerations, subsea cabling is an important aspect for this development, as produced power must be delivered to electrical grids located onshore.
+There would be a need to apply trenching to bury the subsea cables several metres below the deepest point of the seabed, as guided by regulations from relevant authorities.
+Given that the cables must cross shipping lanes, burial must occur at sufficient depth to resist anchor drops from large ships.
 A conservative water depth of 30m is assumed for this study.
-Additionally, to have a clearer idea of what materials and costs go into our models, we also considered how the cables would be buried.
+We also considered how the cables would be buried.
 If deep burial is utilised, an injector tool with a “lay and burial” method is needed to lay the submarine cable down in an 8m trench depth.
 The other alternative is dredging, using a “pre-lay burial” method, but the maximum trench depth achievable would only be 5m.
-As we do not have information on the soil type, nor do we have a full bathymetric assessment of the seabed, we assumed that a lay and burial” method is used.
-For cable protection, we assumed a large diameter pipe (48”) with 0.5”-thick walls, with the pipes being filled with absorbent material like gravel, sand, or expanding foam to further protect the inner contents.
+Unfortunately, we lacked information about the minerology of the shallow buried sediment, nor did we have a full picture of the seabed bathymetry.
+Conservatively, we decided to model the cable burial assuming a “lay and burial” method.
+For cable protection, we assumed a large diameter pipe (48”) with 0.5”thick walls, with the pipes being filled with absorbent material like gravel, sand, or expanding foam to further protect the inner contents.
 All these aspects will be considered in later sections on GHG emissions and cost modelling.

 GHG Methodology